Klinaklini Glacier

-The Klinaklini Glacier is a glacier west of the Klinaklini River and head of Knight Inlet the Coast Land District of British Columbia, Canada (51° 28′ 0″ N, 125° 47′ 0″ W).
-It flows generally southward from Mt.
-Silverthrone.
-The glacier is one of the largest glaciers in western North America.
+Klinaklini Glacier is a glacier west of the Klinaklini River and head of Knight Inlet the Coast Land District of British Columbia, Canada.
+It is one of the largest glaciers in western North America.
 The Hakai Institute has installed a weather station and camera above Klinaklini Glacier that will provide data in near real time to scientists and operational users.